apiato/documentation/docs/prologue/upgrade-guide.md

 ## Jobs

+The Core Job class (Apiato\Core\Jobs\Job) no longer includes any traits or implements interfaces.

-`Apiato\Core\Jobs\Job` no longer implements interfaces or traits.
-Move them to your Ship’s parent Job class if needed.
+Add necessary traits and interfaces in your Ship’s parent Job class.
 For example:

 ```php
 namespace App\Ship\Parents\Jobs;